michael-sumner/go-make-things/content/press.md

 - I started my career as an HR guy, and taught myself how to code.
 - I have degrees in Anthropology and Human Resources.
 I *don't* have one in Computer Science.
 - I think video games peaked with the SNES.
-- I think WALL-E is one of the best movies of all time.
+- I believe WALL-E is one of the best movies of all time.

 ## More stuff from Chris